nicolasgioanni/LeetNotes/README.md

-﻿# LeetNotes: LeetCode Notes Automation
+﻿# LeetNotes: Automated LeetCode Notes

 A structured workspace for solving LeetCode problems and maintaining high-quality study notes.
 The repository couples a simple Python CLI with a Google Sheets source to keep solutions, notes, and indexes synchronized.